sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 Here are some extra questions to consider.
 If you're not able to answer them don't worry, they will be explained later in the excercies.

-- `getNamesOfAllAdultUsers` has one more responsibility that can be extracted.
+- `getNamesOfAllAdultUsers` has one more dependency to types that could be extracted.
 Can you find it?

 ## Excercies